paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-03-29-tailored_for_england.markdown

 I really admire the braveness of this new design, one which is clearly revolutionary rather than evolutionary.

-{% figure l-align-right "The new 2009/11 England shirt" %}
-![](/assets/images/2009/03/tailored_for_england_shirt.jpg)
-{% endfigure %}

 Whilst I'm sure the design is still targeted at the consumer, perhaps it's telling that the new shirts will be custom tailored for each player.
 With a design that harks back to a more respectful age, let's hope it will remind players to perform to the standard expected of them, those few who have the rare opportunity to wear the three lions and play for England.
 [Early indications look positive][1].
 You can learn more about the new kit at [umbro.com][2].

+{% figure "The new 2009/11 England shirt" %}
+![](/assets/images/2009/03/tailored_for_england_shirt.jpg)
+{% endfigure %}

 [1]: http://news.bbc.co.uk/sport1/hi/football/internationals/7967094.stm
 [2]: http://www.umbro.com/